fluxninja/aperture/docs/content/use-cases/service-protection/service-protection.md

 service slowdowns that result in failure at dependent services.
 Metastable failures, where a system remains in a degraded state long after the original failure condition has passed, can also lead to service overloads.
-In such complex failure scenarios, Aperture's Service Protection feature offers a reliable safeguard, ensuring that your system maintains optimal performance and uptime.
+In such complex failure scenarios, Aperture's service protection feature offers a reliable safeguard, ensuring that your system maintains optimal performance and uptime.